logo Arizona Trailblazers

 by Ted Tenny

-On the high, rugged cliffs east of Superior, a band of heroic Apaches jumped into history and legend rather than surrender to the U.S. Cavalry.
+On the high, rugged cliffs south of Superior, a band of heroic Apaches jumped into history and legend rather than surrender to Company B of the Arizona Volunteers.

 On this hike we set out to enjoy the history, legend, charismatic rock formations and awesome overviews of this wild land!